reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 As an organizer for a data science meetup group, I am often asked this question:
 >*I am studying data science [either university degree, bootcamp, online or self-study].
 How do I go about getting my first job in data science?*

-There are some key steps:
+Here are some key steps:
 1. Showcase your work
 2. Be connected
 3. Participate in the community